allpix-squared/allpix-squared/src/modules/DepositionPointCharge/README.md

 number_of_charges = 100
 ```

-Example configuration for a point source scanned over the x and y cooridantes, with a fixed z coordinate of 10 micrometers from the sensor middle:
+Example configuration for a point source scanned over the x and y cooridantes, with a fixed z coordinate of 10 micrometers (with the sensor centre at 0):

 ```ini
 [DepositionPointCharge]